Why I Call Myself Socrates

 It is why I’ve made mistakes.
 [And hopefully gotten to learn from them.]

-It is why I’ve had people notice and remember me both in a good and a bad way since kindergarten; why I barely made it through high-school; why I was sent to a punishment unit when I was in the Army; why my university record had not only exceptionally good but also a couple of exceptionally bad grades as well; why I did not pursue a PhD; why I failed to find a job after my Master’s Degree and why I am largely unemployable today.
+It is why I’ve had people notice and remember me both in a good and a bad way since kindergarten; why I barely made it through high school; why I was sent to a punishment unit when I was in the Army; why my university record had not only exceptionally good but also a couple of exceptionally bad grades as well; why I did not pursue a PhD; why I failed to find a job after my Master’s Degree and why I am largely unemployable today.

-It is also why I started Singularity Weblog and why I have not given up on it after giving it everything I’ve got for 5 years and trying to do it my way, yet again.
+It is also why I started Singularity Weblog and why I have not given up on it after giving it everything I’ve got for 15 years and trying to do it my way, yet again.

-Why I’ve turned down several blog sponsorships, partnerships, acquisitions and TV-show concepts.
+Why I’ve turned down several blog sponsorships, partnerships, acquisitions, and TV-show concepts.

-I am in love with learning and yet somehow I seem to have refused to learn the most basic and fundamental lessons that wiser and more successful people have tried to impart on me all my life.
+I am in love with learning and yet somehow I seem to have refused to learn the most basic and fundamental lessons that wiser and more successful people have tried to impart to me all my life.

 I am not sure if I am more stubborn or more stupid.
 Either way, it is who I am: an imperfect human being bent on staying true to himself.
-[And willing to look bad, be broke or become unpopular, if that be the price.]
+[And willing to look bad, be broke, or become unpopular, if that be the price.]

 And so I don’t plan to become someone different: it is not someone else I want to be and, in all likelihood, it is not someone else I really can be.